RFID Tags Information

 It would be impossible to name every application in which RFID has become useful.
 However, the following examples provide a good representation of the capabilities of RFID tags.

-As a payment alternative, RFID tags can be linked to credit or bank accounts and can be scanned by an RFID reader.
+RFID tags can used as payment alternatives.
+Tags can be linked to credit or bank accounts and can be scanned by an RFID reader.
 The transaction is complete once a private, preset PIN has been entered.
 These types of RFID tags are common in cell phones, key chains, poker chips, and even within credit cards themselves.

 Tags are regularly incorporated in merchandise to help retailers maintain an accurate inventory, as well as speed up the locating of particular items.
 It has been speculated that RFID chips may one day replace barcodes since hundreds of tags can read read at once.